languagemaniac/Google-Translate-TTS-2.0/README.md

 Execute "python GoogleTTS.py"

 It will first ask you to choose a language by inputing a number.
 (If the language you want to select, is not on the list, open an issue and I'll add it)
-Then it's goint to ask you at which speed do you want your document to be read.
+Then it's going to ask you at which speed do you want your document to be read.

 Here's what [a sentence](https://www.google.com/speech-api/v1/synthesize?text=%22This%20is%20an%20example%20sentence%20at%20a%20speed%20of%20zero%20point%20four%22&enc=mpeg&lang=en-us&speed=0.4&client=lr-language-tts&use_google_only_voices=1) in english sounds like at a speed value of 0.4